IIRazarII/ble-mesh-relay-study/README.md

     EnablePreemptionLog = true, EnableAdvEventLog = true);
 ```

-It returns a `results` struct — PDR, latency, per-pair breakdown and the
+It returns a `results` struct with PDR, latency, the per-pair breakdown and
-configuration used — and the array of `CustomMeshNode` objects, for further
+the configuration used, together with the array of `CustomMeshNode` objects
-inspection.
+for further inspection.

 | Argument | Meaning |
 | --- | --- |